brandon-setegn/scala-play-example/README.md

 To build a linux compatible package in a tgz file, use the sbt `Universal / packageZipTarball` command.

-This builds a .tgz file.
+This builds a .tgz file in the `target/universal` directory.
 This can be extracted and run.
 #### Extract
 ```bash
 tar -xvzf play-scala-rest-api-example-1.0-SNAPSHOT.tgz